-Each student is required to follow the protocols in Valencia's Student Code of Conduct policy.
+Each student is required to follow the protocols in Valencia's Student Code of Conduct Links to an external site.policy.

 What are the implications of disruptions?

 - Inappropriate comments or content disrupt the learning environment and distract students. - Please acknowledge your responsibility to conduct yourself appropriately and encourage the same from others.
 Always be mindful of appropriate content, tone, and word choice.